concave-dev/prism/README.md

 # Prism

 > [!CAUTION]
 > The cluster is not yet stable.
 Use at your own risk.
+Test coverage: ~25%.

 Distributed runtime platform for AI agents and workflows.